jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ### We have a job in Vancouver

 Which is on the wrong side of the Atlantic for me.

+### We have a job on Mars

+Are you insa—hang on, really?

+#### Yeah, we want you for our manned mission

+I'm going to say no to taking part in such a mission, but please do get in touch to tell me about it.

 ### What if we help you relocate?